link375/JoomlaLMSCourseTracker/README.md

 2. Install the prepackaged zip file like any other joomla Module

+    if you would like to modify the code just download the Course-Tracker-Module directory, modify your code and package it as a zip file to upload to joomla.

 3. Go to the course where you would like to implement the Module

 4. Edit the course and select "Couse Layout"